 Currently, Oregon.gov states that 8,000 children are in foster care, and of those about 200 are available for Oregon adoption.
-At nwae.org, parents can find a photolisting of children currently available for adoption along with their profiles.
-Additionally, Adoption.com has a photolisting page of children who are ready for adoption.
+At nwae.org, parents can find a photo listing of children currently available for adoption along with their profiles.
+Additionally, Adoption.com has a photo listing page of children who are ready for adoption in Oregon.

-According to americanadoptions.com, prospective parents can be either single or married and either heterosexual or homosexual.
 Both parents need to be at least 21 years old to be eligible.
-One person or one person from a couple must have resided in Oregon have lived in the state for a minimum of six months or, according to Adoptive Families, the consenting birth mother must be a resident of the state.
 However, note that the Interstate Compact for the Placement of Children (ICPC) is a great resource for people from out-of-state interested in adopting Oregon children.
 As for convicted felons, depending on the crime, they may be eligible as well.

 An excellent tool in Oregon adoption can also be found at Adoption Publications and Data Records.
-There, you can find an Adoption Assistance Handbook, certification standards for preadoptive families, adoption trends, and statistics.
+There, you can find an Adoption Assistance Handbook, certification standards for adoptive families, adoption trends, and statistics.
 The Oregon State Bar offers information regarding the legalities involved in the state’s adoption process.
-Adoptive Families also discusses Oregon laws regarding adoption.
-For example, post-adoptive contracts are legally enforceable, but only after mediation.
-A post-adoptive contract means that a written agreement has been reached between the biological parent or parents and the adoptive parents.

 How much does it cost to adopt a child in Oregon?
 There is a general cost ranging from $2,000 to $10,000, depending on the circumstances of each case.
-According to adoptuskids.org, adopting using DHS as your actual agencies involves no fees whatsoever.
 The North American Council on Adoptable Children offers an assistance program for families adopting from the Oregon foster care system.

-If you already live in Oregon, it might be a good idea for you to become foster parents prior to adoptions.
-It is a strong, impactful introduction to the children in foster care and what kind of experiences you could possibly face as an adoptive parent.
+If you already live in Oregon, it might be a good idea for you to become a foster parent before adoption.
+It is a strong, impactful introduction to the children in foster care and what kind of experiences you could face as an adoptive parent.
 DHS provides a great deal of support in all aspects to foster parents, so you would definitely not be alone.

 A different set of circumstances apply to people who already live in Oregon and are proceeding to adopt internationally.
-Both state laws and the laws of the country being adopted from will apply as in any state.
-There are a variety of state-licensed agencies who cater specifically to international adoptions.
+Both state laws and the laws of the country being adopted will apply as in any state.
+There are a variety of state-licensed agencies that cater specifically to international adoptions.